 For 10 years he raced as a semi-professional cyclist, competing against the likes of Lance Armstrong, until a head-on collision with a truck cut short his Olympic aspirations.
 He stopped racing, took a road trip and decided to move to L.A. and build up his portfolio to apply to ArtCenter.
-He took ArtCenter at Night courses, and was accepted into the College for Environmental Design.
+He took ArtCenter at Night (now called ArtCenter Extension) courses, and was accepted into the College's Environmental Design program.

 Kim’s journey from coffee nerd to accomplished ArtCenter alum and Starbucks design honcho has been a winding one.
 He immigrated to the U.S. with his parents as an infant.
 He loved to draw fast cars, and considered being a car designer, but his parents urged him to follow a more traditional path.